 6.7.
-What has been communicated to beneficiaries and what actions have been taken as a result
+What has been communicated to beneficiaries and what actions have been taken as a result?

 6.7.1.
-The following tables set out some key examples of the communication of matters relating to the stewardship of the Fund's assets (where possible reports that are presented to the Committee and LPB are available on the Council's website for to public to review) and actions taken as a result of the feedback from those communications:
+The following tables set out some key examples of the communication of matters relating to the stewardship of the Fund's assets (where possible reports that are presented to the Committee and LPB are available on the Council's website for to public to review26) and actions taken as a result of the feedback from those communications:

-Investment Investment performance (at Fund and manager level) To whom?
+Investment performance (at Fund and manager level) To whom?
 ISG, Committee & LPB When?
 Quarterly How?
 A detailed written paper and supporting report from the Fund's Custodian along with performance reports from the Fund's key Investment Managers is presented to the ISG.
 A summary report, including the ISG report, is presented to the Committee on a quarterly basis.
-Outcomes & actions Key actions and outcomes in 2021/22 included: Following on from initial 'sense check' work undertaken during 2020/21 on the Fund's Investment Strategy (in response to concerns raised by the ISG and the Committee in light of the impact of the pandemic on global investment markets) an implementation plan was considered by both the ISG and the Committee (November /December 2021).
-The outcome of this was that a number of tactical changes were agreed including a reduction in the Fund's standalone holding in UK public equities to bring it more closely towards the global market capitalisation weighting for the UK; and a change in the Fund's approach to currency hedging.
-Progress in relation to this along with monitoring against strategic asset allocation targets was reported to the ISG and Committee during 2021/22.
+Outcomes & actions Key actions and outcomes in 2022/23 are detailed in Principle 1 at 1.3.7 A

-\ Pensions Committee papers are all made available to the LPB and a summary paper, detailing the key matters considered and decisions taken, is presented to the LPB on a quarterly basis.
+^{} Pensions Committee papers are all made available to the LPB and a summary paper, detailing the key matters considered and decisions taken, is presented to the LPB on a quarterly basis.